illinois-impact/ece408_project/README.md

 ## Milestone 2

-Due March 21 @ 5pm
+Due November 7 @ 5pm

 As with all milestones, you will include an updated PDF `report.pdf` with all of the required deliverables for this and preceeding milestones.